 High Commission website for information about opening hours and temporary closures that may affect service provision.

 In an emergency, you can get limited consular assistance – which does not include the issue of Australian passports – from:

 Avarua (PO Box 21)

-In a consular emergency, if you are unable to contact the above High Commission you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.
+If you are unable to contact one of the above High Commissions in a consular emergency, contact the 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.